The 85/15 Rule

 If a program at your school receives an education service waiver, the school does not need to comply with 85/15 limitations for only the program(s) explicitly listed in the waiver letter for the period specified.
 Any other approved programs offered at the school are subject to the 85/15 Rule and the school is required to calculate and report 85/15 enrollment ratios in accordance with normal reporting requirements.

 Use of funds from another Federal or State agency to pay for tuition, fees, and other charges does not make the student supported.
-Only if the same student receives funds from VA or restricted aid from the educational and training institute in addition to those other funds would the student need to be counted as supported.
+Only if the same student receives funds from VA or aid from the educational and training institute in addition to those other funds would the student need to be counted as supported.

 A student receiving Federal or State funded assistance ONLY would be considered non-supported.